Links on Android Authority may earn us a commission. Learn more.

 After six massively successful and award-winning films by Peter Jackson, viewers are about to get a chance to return to Middle-earth in the upcoming The Lord of the Rings series on Amazon Prime Video.

-The Lord of the Rings series is still quite a ways away, but we’ve been learning more and more about what to expect when it comes out next year.
+The Lord of the Rings series is still a ways away, but we’ve been learning more and more about what to expect when it comes out later this year, including a confirmed title — The Lord of the Rings: The Rings of Power.

-So, read on for everything you need to know about The Lord of the Rings on Amazon Prime Video.
+So, read on for everything you need to know about Amazon’s The Lord of the Rings: The Rings of Power on Prime Video.
 And if you don’t already have Amazon Prime Video, you can hit the button below to sign up.

-What is The Lord of the Rings series about?
+What is The Lord of the Rings: The Rings of Power about?

-The as-yet-untitled The Lord of the Rings series takes place in the fabled Second Age in Middle-earth’s history.
+The Lord of the Rings: The Rings of Power takes place in the fabled Second Age in Middle-earth’s history.
 That means it’s set thousands of years before the events of J.R.R.
 Tolkien’s better-known The Hobbit and The Lord of the Rings novels.

 According to Amazon, the series “will take viewers back to an era in which great powers were forged, kingdoms rose to glory and fell to ruin, unlikely heroes were tested, hope hung by the finest of threads, and the greatest villain that ever flowed from Tolkien’s pen threatened to cover all the world in darkness.”